C++ Math log1p

 log1p(x) = -nan

-In this example, log1p function computes the logarithm value when the value of x is less than -1.
+In this instance, the log1p method calculates the natural logarithm when x is smaller than -1.